 \ The proposed course number cannot be a previously used number.
-The College registrar should be contacted for course and number history.
+The executive director, student registration and records services, should be contacted for course and number history.

 Level III Curricular Change

 This is comprised of alterations that will require off-campus approval.
 To ensure timely consideration, these changes should follow the timelines established for Level II Curricular Change.
 External review and approval from SUNY and NYSED may generally take anywhere from three months to a year for confirmation.